Model, Pathways & Methodology

 Explore resources related to the B.C.
 Public Service ‘house’ model, including an overview of its analytic background and development, and hands-on user guides.

-This report provides a summary of each of the drivers in the Work Environment Survey (WES) 2015 Employee Engagement Model.
-When interpreting the model, it helps to first consider the connections to and from each driver before turning attention to how the drivers link together to form pathways to the engagement characteristics.
+This report provides a summary of each of the drivers in the 2018 Work Environment Survey (WES) Employee Engagement Model.
+When interpreting the model it helps to first consider the connections to and from each driver, before turning attention to how the drivers link together to form pathways to the engagement characteristics.

-This report provides a summary of the top fifteen pathways for the Work Environment Survey (WES) 2015 model.
+This report provides a summary of the top 15 of the 483 pathways for the 2018 Work Environment Survey (WES) Employee Engagement Model.
 Pathways show how drivers work together to build engagement, as well as providing insight about key priorities for improvement.
 Linking the leadership drivers to the building blocks through pathways can show more specifically where and how management should focus their efforts.

 This user guide provides a straightforward explanation of the modelling and analysis process used in the WES cycles, including describing the genesis of the drivers, the house model and engagement pathways.
 The guide is designed to give you - employees, managers, leaders and HR professionals - the information and tools you need to get more out of the Employee Engagement Model.
 This model highlights the most important aspects of the work environment and provides a framework for making strategic improvements.